 The Shaker Heights Municipal Court is a court that has jurisdiction in equity and law according to Ohio’s regulations.
-The Court has jurisdiction over the Village of Bratenahl and the City of Shaker Heights and often determines misdemeanor violations of both state laws and the City of Shaker Heights’s Ordinances.
+The Court has jurisdiction over the City of Shaker Heights and often determines misdemeanor violations of both state laws and the City of Shaker Heights’s Ordinances.

 If a case gets to the Shaker Heights Municipal Court, the court will often conduct a preliminary hearing and set bonds in the felony cases that were committed in Shaker Heights.

 Address: 3355 Lee Rd, Shaker Heights, OH 44120

 I used Robert to help me fight a pretty steep speeding ticket.
 Robert was able to successfully get my ticket reduced to a 0 point violation and small fine.

 We had an excellent experience with Mr. Botnick for a disorderly conduct charge.
 Very pleasant to work with, professional, and gave us a lot of confidence approaching the case.

 I had a great experience with Mr. Botnick.
 He gave me an honest consultation about my speeding ticket that gave me confidence in his work.

 Robert was able to get a fairly hefty traffic violation down to no conviction/no points.
 He is efficient and professional in his work.
 I highly recommend him in Northeast Ohio!